Arizona, Texas announce plans to send National Guard members to border

 Defense Secretary Jim Mattis signed orders on Friday under Article 32 to deploy up to 4,000 National Guard troops to the Mexico border, Pentagon spokeswoman Dana White told Fox News.

+"Tonight, National Guard troops are deploying to support border security missions along the U.S. southwest border.
+Working closely with the border governors, the Department of Homeland Security identified security vulnerabilities that could be addressed by the National Guard.
+We appreciate the governors' support and are dedicated to working with them to secure the national borders.

+"Together, the Departments of Homeland Security and Defense are committed to using every lever of power to support the men and women of law enforcement defending our nation's sovereignty and protecting the American people.
+We will continue to work with the governors to deploy the necessary resources until our nation's borders are secure."

-Arizona Gov. Doug Ducey announced on Twitter Friday he would send the troops to the border at some point next week.
+Arizona Gov. Doug Ducey announced via Twitter on Friday that he would send the troops to the border at some point next week.

-The governor office told Fox News that the “state will not share in costs under Title 32.”
+The governor's office told Fox News that the “state will not share in costs under Title 32.”
 Under that law, National Guard members receive federal pay and benefits, but remain under the command and control of their state's governor.

 “Our office is working closely with @AZNationalGuard, @DeptofDefense and @DHSgov on plans to deploy approximately 150 national guard members to the border next week,” Ducey said on Twitter.

-The Texas National Guard said Friday that they plan to deploy 250 personnel to the border over the next 72 hours.
+The Texas National Guard said Friday that it plans to deploy 250 personnel to the border over the next 72 hours.

 Earlier Friday, the Texas Military Department tweeted that the National Guard was prepping “to deploy to Texas – Mexico border.”